Scott A. Keller

-Scott A. Keller is an American attorney who served as the sixth solicitor general of Texas from January 2015 to September 10, 2018.
+Scott A. Keller (born 1981/1982) is an American attorney who served as the sixth solicitor general of Texas from January 2015 to September 10, 2018.

 Early life and education

 Keller was raised in Wisconsin.
 He earned a Bachelor of Arts degree in political science and philosophy from Purdue University and a Juris Doctor from the University of Texas School of Law.

 Career

 After graduating from law school, Keller worked as a law clerk for Judge Alex Kozinski of the United States Court of Appeals for the Ninth Circuit and Associate Justice Anthony Kennedy of the Supreme Court of the United States.
 Keller then worked as an associate at Yetter Coleman LLP in Houston before joining the staff of Senator Ted Cruz, serving as chief counsel.